trustmi-network-ltd/aioarango/docs/http.rst

 HTTP Clients
 ------------

-Python-arango lets you define your own HTTP client for sending requests to ArangoDB server.
-The default implementation uses the requests_ library.
+aioarango lets you define your own HTTP client for sending requests to ArangoDB server.
+The default implementation uses the httpx_ library.

-Your HTTP client must inherit :class:`arango.http.HTTPClient` and implement the following abstract methods:
+Your HTTP client must inherit :class:`aioarango.http.HTTPClient` and implement the following abstract methods:

-* :func:`arango.http.HTTPClient.create_session`
+* :func:`aioarango.http.HTTPClient.create_session`
-* :func:`arango.http.HTTPClient.send_request`
+* :func:`aioarango.http.HTTPClient.send_request`

-The **create_session** method must return a `requests.Session`_ instance per connected host (coordinator).
+The **create_session** method must return a `httpx.AsyncClient`_ instance per connected host (coordinator).
 The session objects are stored in the client.

-The **send_request** method must use the session to send an HTTP request, and return a fully populated instance of :class:`arango.response.Response`.
+The **send_request** method must use the session to send an HTTP request, and return a fully populated instance of :class:`aioarango.response.Response`.

 For example, let's say your HTTP client needs: